 - Then add 1/2 tsp salt and 1/2 tsp pepper (crushed or powdered) and again boil it for 1-2 mins until it tastes perfect.

 - Lastly, add 2 more small butter cubes (optional) to the gravy, once it melts down, turn off the heat.

-- Chicken Stew is ready, serve this hot stew with bread toast, bun, or even rice, noodles, or dumplings.
+- Our Bengali style chicken Stew is ready, serve this hot stew with bread toast, bun, or even rice, noodles, or dumplings.

 - For making more portions, proportionately increase the quantity of all ingredients.

 - Though I used chicken thighs or chicken drumsticks, you may use chicken breast pieces too.